There Are No Limits

 As an example, you might spend ten pages in a novel setting the scene, painting the picture for the reader.
 In a screenplay, you will say something like, “Fred enters Mary’s office.”
 It is the job of the director and actors to create the setting for the viewer.
 You, as the writer, are out of the loop in most cases, though I have worked with a fair number of directors who want me sitting next to them as much as possible while shooting…they want to make sure the scene fits my image.

-Some writers can’t deal with that, and it’s a shame.
+Some writers can’t deal with that loss of control, and it’s a shame.

 They lose a lot of money and a huge audience.